nikib87/demo-repo/README.md

 # Demo repository

-This is demo repository for Software Technologies May 2023
+This is the demo repository for Software Technologies May 2023